asmeurer/blog/posts/verifying-the-riemann-hypothesis-with-sympy-and-mpmath.md

 1
 ```

 So it checks out.
-There is one root between $0$ and $20i$ on the critical
+There is one zero between $0$ and $20i$ on the critical
 strip, and it is in fact on the critical line, as expected!

-Now let's verify the other two roots from Wikipedia.
+Now let's verify the other two zeros from Wikipedia.

 ```py
 >>> argument_count(D_func, 25)